-The High Altitude Observatory (HAO) is a lab within the National Center for Atmospheric Research (NCAR) that conducts fundamental and applied research in solar-terrestrial physics using observational, theoretical, and numerical methods.
-Research at HAO extends from the solar core to the surface of the Earth.
-The HAO digital collection consists of the newsletters and photographs from the High Altitude Observatory, as well as the Solar Research Memorandum series, a collection of unpublished scholarly works by early HAO scientists.
+The High Altitude Observatory (HAO) is a lab within NCAR that conducts fundamental and applied research in solar-terrestrial physics.
+The HAO digital collection consists of the newsletters and photographs, as well as the Solar Research Memorandum series, a collection of unpublished scholarly works by early HAO scientists.

 Browse decades of NCAR history as told through press releases and correspondence.
-The history of UCAR/NCAR staff, buildings, and scientific projects are detailed in the collection.
-(Note: This collection is under construction with new material added weekly.)
+The history of UCAR/NCAR staff, research, field projects, scientific breakthroughs, and buildings are detailed in the collection.

 This collection consists of the personal papers of UCAR/NCAR scientists who served as Lead Authors, Co-Authors, and Contributing Authors to the Climate Change 2007 - The Physical Science Basis, the contribution of Working Group I to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
 Materials include articles, calendars, chapter drafts, correspondence, powerpoint presentations, notes, and photographs.
 This is not an official archive of the IPCC; rather it is a collection of items voluntarlly donated to the NCAR Archives by UCAR/NCAR scientists interested in preserving the historic record of climate science.
 A full guide to the collection is available here.

-During March and April 1967, field parties from NCAR and other meteorological research organizations, universities, and governmental agencies established research bases in the Line Islands, a group of small atolls more than 1000 miles south of Hawaii.
+During March and April 1967, field parties from NCAR and other organizations established research bases in the Line Islands, a group of small atolls more than 1,000 miles south of Hawaii.
 From these three islands and from aircraft and ships in the vicinity, observation groups collected one of the most comprehensive sets of meteorological data in the oceanic part of the Equatorial Trough Zone for a variety of basic studies.
 This digital collection consists of photographs taken during the experiment.